iosphere/elm-logger/README.md

     "native-modules": true,
 ```

-When adding this package as a submodule or when copying the files, please make
-sure to include `"path-to-elm-logger/src"` in the list of `"source-directories"`
-in your `elm-package.json` file.
+When copying the files to your project ensure to update the name of the native
+function `_iosphere$elm_logger$Native_Logger` in [Logger.js](src/Native/Logger.js)
+to match the name of your organization and app.
+If you get a runtime error
+reading something like `ReferenceError: Can't find variable: _org$appname$Native_Logger`
+you will need to update the Logger.js to reference that name.